pampatzoglou/articles/AI-Ready.md

 # Post 2 — The Flood

-*The gates were load-bearing on scarcity.*
+> One-liner: *The gates were load-bearing on scarcity.* · Hooks into: Post 3

 The pull request is beautiful.
 Clean description, tidy commits, a test included.
 It fixes a real typo in the docs — and introduces a subtle bug in the example code beside it.
 It took the submitter ninety seconds to generate.
 It will take you twenty minutes to review it, spot the bug, write a polite explanation, and close it.